Arxivar/SamplePlugins/Typescript/ConcludiWorkflowTS/README.md

 _Remember: if you specify the path in the options, you'll not need to follow the steps below.
 Your plugin already running in ARXivar._

-- now a new subfolder named '`ConcludiWorkflowTS`' has been created, in this folder you will find the javascript compiled files.
+- now a new subfolder named '`dist\ConcludiWorkflowTS`' has been created, in this folder you will find the javascript compiled files.

 - When you finish to develope your plugin, you have to copy the compiled files folder mentioned above in Scripts/plugins/ (path of ARXivarPortal) in order to use it.(e.g. `MyDrive:\Program Files (x86)\Abletech\ARXivarNext WebPortal\Scripts\plugins`)